Chaitya62/chaitya62.github.io/_posts/2018-04-29-Writing-your-own-MVC-from-Scratch-in-PHP.md

 ### Entry point

-We want a single entry point that routes to the a particular component or module.
+We want a single entry point that routes to a particular component or module.

 We have two options to do this